 Another serious concern is a back or spinal cord injury, also possibly due to your seatbelt doing its job.
 Remember, it is meant to save your life, not protect you from injury.
 In fact, almost all deaths in rollovers are due to someone not wearing their seatbelt.
 While this is definitely a worthy trade-off, it does mean you need to take it into consideration when examining the risks.
 You may end up with broken bones, fractures, bruises, and lacerations, but if you’re able to survive such a serious accident, it means your car succeeded at protecting you.

 Regardless of the extent of your injuries, you may find yourself facing a long road of expensive recovery and medical treatments — possibly, even, for the rest of your life.
 Not to mention the possibility of your car needing to be full-on replaced, or at least extensive repairs that could cost you thousands.

 Unfortunately, no one can guarantee you’ll never experience a rollover.
 However, practicing safe driving habits such as watching your speed, wearing your seatbelt, staying sober, and taking all turns and ramps carefully can certainly lower your chances.
 If you still find yourself in this dangerous situation, you’ll want people you can trust to get you the financial compensation you both need and deserve, regardless of how the rollover happened.
 The Huntsville car accident attorneys at Martin & Helms can go over the details of your case with you and let you focus on recovery without sacrificing your savings.
-We are proud to help you here in Huntsville, Decatur, Madison, Athens, and all of North Alabama.
+We are proud to help you here in Huntsville, Decatur, Athens and Madison, and all of North Alabama.
 Call us today at 256-539-1990 or fill out our contact form for more information.